connectthefuture/stackstrap.github.io/README.md

 ##### Vagrant

-Effectively [Vagrant] distills virtualization to a small subset of rational commands.
-Be it virtualization on your local machine or on the cloud, Vagrant enables you to boil down the process of creating/starting/stoping these machines to simple commands that can be remembered and understood by anyone.
+Effectively [Vagrant] distills virtualization to a small subset of rational commands; be it virtualization on your local machine or on the cloud.
+Vagrant enables you to boil down the process of creating/starting/stoping these machines to simple commands that can be remembered and understood by anyone.
 Vagrant has a massive user base contributing to it which is not fixated on any particular